AriFordsham/GHCWiki/type-functions-status.md

 Todo (low-level):

-- In `DsCCall.unboxArg`, what if we use an application of an indexed synonym in a foreign signature?
+- In `DsCCall.unboxArg` and `DsCCall.boxResult`, what if we use an application of an indexed synonym in a foreign signature?
 It seems, as if we want to proceed similar as in the case of newtypes.
 However, this requires the `FamInstEnv`s to be available at this point (i.e., in `DsM`).

 Todo (high-level):